galeone/igor/README.md

 ## Differences

 ### Select and Where call order
-In gorm, you can execute
+In GORM, you can execute
 ```go
 db.Model(User{}).Select("username")
 ```